inphobia/inphobia.github.io/content/docs/mono/guts/oops/index.md

 you can add a {{< elink "82885t" "adaptec 82885t" >}} and restore that

 ## lto (tape) support
-broadcom states the 9500 series should support lto drives but they do not explicitly test this. the 9600 series however has no current nor plannned support for lto drives (likely due to not supporting "transport layer retries").
+broadcom states the 9500 series should support lto drives but they do not explicitly test this. the 9600 series however has no current nor planned support for lto drives (likely due to not supporting "transport layer retries").

 ## 528byte disks
 show up in storcli as ubad with 512byte: